tqsd/QuNetSim/docs/source/components/host.rst

 The Host component is analogous to a host, or node in a classical network.
 Hosts in QuNetSim act either as a routing node that can relay packets through the network, or they can act as a node that runs a specific protocol.
 It is up to the protocol developer to configure how the nodes behave.
 In most cases, once the network is established, users will run specific protocols on the nodes.
-Below we see all the functions in the Host component.
+In the examples we see how to accomplish this.

+One other feature of a host is that they can also sniff packets, or eavesdrop on channels to manipulate the payload of the packet.
+For example, they can apply random noise to any qubit or change the classical messages that are routed through them.
+We see an example of that in the examples section.

 The most commonly used methods for Hosts are: